Nishil-Visawadia/risk-o-meter/README.md

-# Risk-o-Meter
+# Fraud-o-Meter

 ## Overview

-Risk-o-Meter is a Progressive Web App (PWA) designed to assess insurance and mortgage risks based on user demographics.
+Fraud-o-Meter is a Progressive Web App (PWA) designed to assess insurance and mortgage risks based on user demographics.
 The app provides a user-friendly interface with a minimalist design and a pastel color palette, ensuring a pleasant user experience.

 ## Features